San Diego Drain Cleaning Services

 Plant and tree roots can wreak havoc on your sewage or draining system.
 Once they have entered your pipe through a crack or pipe joint, they can quickly spread throughout your plumbing system and cause water to drain slowly, eventually leading to a total blockage.
 It is best to have your pipes inspected regularly for tree roots and have your drains treated early to avoid potentially irreversible damage.

-Over 40 Years' Plumbing Experience - Call Today!
+Over 40 Years' Plumbing Experience - Call Today For Drain Cleaning in San Diego!

 At John Padilla Plumbing, Heating & Air, Inc., our skilled plumbers in San Diego use modern technology to service your drains.
 We offer hydro-jetting services that power through dirt and grime built up in your pipes.
 We do all of this with efficiency and precision - saving you time and money!